hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Visualizing the Solution
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The driver can emit per-rank VTK ``RectilinearGrid`` pieces with one-layer overlap on the
+The driver can emit per-rank VTK ``RectilinearGrid`` pieces.
+A one-layer overlap
+on negative faces joins adjacent subdomains.
+Before output, the driver exchanges
-negative faces so adjacent subdomains stitch seamlessly.
-Ghost data for faces, edges,
+ghost data for faces, edges, and corners.
+This exchange prevents cracks at
-and corners are exchanged prior to writing to avoid cracks at partition boundaries.
+partition boundaries.

 - ``-vis 1``: ASCII VTK.
+This format supports text inspection and comparison, but
-Easy to inspect/diff but larger on disk and slower to write.
+  it is larger and slower to write.
 - ``-vis 2``: Appended raw binary.
-Compact and faster; preferred for larger runs.
+This format is compact and faster for larger runs.

 Output artifacts: